Japan exports slip despite uptick in trade with China | Times Leader

-TOKYO (AP) — Japan’s exports fell more than 4% from a year earlier in November, despite an uptick in trade with China, according to customs data released Wednesday.
+TOKYO (AP) — Japan’s exports fell more than 4% from a year earlier in November, the 24th straight month of declines, despite an uptick in trade with China, according to customs data released Wednesday.

-Exports of vehicles, semiconductors and other manufactured items showed the biggest declines.
+Exports of vehicles, semiconductors and other manufactured items showed the biggest drops in terms of value.

 Imports fell by a larger margin of 11%, led by plunges in purchases of food, oil, coal and gas.
 That left a global trade surplus of 366.77 billion yen ($3.5 billion).
 Both imports and exports were weaker than forecast.

-Exports to China rose 3.8%, which was weaker than the 10% jump in October.
+Exports to China rose 3.8%, smaller than the 10% jump in October.
 Imports from China climbed nearly 7%.
 Exports to the United States fell 2.5% while imports sank 14%, leaving a balance of 588.3 billion yen ($5.7 billion).

 China is Japan’s largest export market and its recovery from the shocks of the coronavirus pandemic has helped it and other economies that are still struggling with a resurgence of outbreaks.
 The recovery in demand helped net trade boost Japan’s economic growth in the July-September quarter by nearly 3%.